Your iPhone can speak any text to you with these Accessibility settings

 - Tap Spoken Content.

-Tap and drag the slider left and right to decrease and increase the speaking rate.
+Tap and drag the slider left and right to decrease and increase the Speaking Rate.
 Left is slower; right is faster.

-How to add pronunciations
+How to add Pronunciations

-If you use spoken text for your email, but it always mispronounces a relative's name, you can add your preferred pronunciation.
+If you use spoken text for your email but it always mispronounces certain names, you can add your preferred pronunciations within the Spoken Content on iPhone settings.

 - Launch Settings from your Home screen.